 This essential nutrient works to preserve the health of your nerve and blood cells, according to the National Institutes of Health (NIH).
 Vitamin B12 also helps make DNA, the genetic material in all cells, and helps to prevent a type of anemia called megaloblastic anemia that makes people tired and weak.

 Our bodies need vitamin B12, but they don’t make it on their own, Dana Hunnes, Ph.D, a senior registered dietician at the Ronald Reagan University of California, Los Angeles Medical Center and professor at the UCLA Fielding School of Public Health, told TODAY.
 But if you have a very varied diet, it's not necessary for most people to take a supplement, she said.
+There are many different food sources of B12 vitamins.

 You can get more of this nutrient in your diet by eating vitamin B12 foods like: